You know that guy who comes to all your shows?

-You know that guy that said, “Hey if you ever need anything — just ask!”?
+You know that fan who said, “If you ever need anything, just ask!”?

 Put them to work!

-If they’re a fan of your music, invite them over for pizza to spend an evening helping.
-Go hit the town together, putting concert flyers on telephone poles.
-Have them drive a van full of friends to your gig an hour away.
-Ask if they could go through a list of media outlets and contact five people per week.
+Write out a list of what needs to be done.
+Invite them over for pizza to spend an evening helping.
+Hit the town together, posting concert flyers.
+Ask them to go through a list of media outlets and contact five people per week.

-Those of us busy busy people may think, “How could anyone do this boring work?”
-But there are plenty of people out there with time on their hands that want to spend it on something besides TV.
+You might think, “How could anyone want to do this boring work for free?”
+But many people have too much time on their hands, and want to spend it on something besides TV.

-Don’t forget that to most people, the music business is pure magic.
-It’s glitter and fame and fantastically romantic.
-Working with you might be the closest they get to that magical world of music.
+Working with you might be the closest they get to that magical world.
 Give someone the chance to be on the inside circle.
 Put them to work.